SUNGKYUNKWAN UNIVERSITY SCHOOL OF MEDICINE

 Education & Careers

-1998-Present Assistant Professor, Associate Professor, Professor, Sungkyunkwan University College of Medicine
+1997 - Present Assistant Professor, Associate Professor, Professor, Sungkyunkwan University School of Medicine

 Research Interest